olafurg/olafurg.github.io/README.md

      * Merge those changes into the ```master``` branch.
      * Generate and deploy changes using ```middleman deploy --build-before``` from the command line.

-## Cloudflare
+## Cloudflare and Terraform
-DNS is on Cloudflare and it's managed with Terraform.
-State stored in Terraform Cloud but applied locally.
+The site is proxied through Cloudflare.
+Everything's managed with Terraform.

+State is stored in Terraform Cloud and applied on a push to GitHub (default directory) if `terrafrom plan` is successful.